-The Commissioning Program at The Power Plant is an ambitious ongoing program, launched to encourage premiere of major new works by contemporary Canadian and international artists.
+The Power Plant's ongoing Commissioning Program promotes major new works by contemporary Canadian and international artists.

 Presented as a part of artists' exhibitions at The Power Plant, commissions attract thousands of visitors to our space and create excitement around contemporary art in Toronto.
 Some of the commissioned works are often acquired by local collecting institutions, or get to tour other galleries around the world as a part of the touring exhibitions program.